 Only if you turn it off so the music can turn you on.

-And on the same subject, please open all candy/cough drops/lozenges before the show starts.
+And while we are on the same subject, please open all candy/cough drops/lozenges before the show starts.
+Why?
 Because everyone can hear your wrappers crackling.
 Please be considerate so that everyone (including you!) can hear every note and fully enjoy the beautiful music.

 What time should I arrive?

 Check your tickets or the website for the starting time of the show.
 Then plan to arrive at the Marin Veterans Memorial Auditorium parking lot well before that.
 You want to have plenty of time to park and settle yourself in your seat before the show begins.

 Parking is Free and well lit.
 Arrive early so you can park closer to the theater!